PediatricOpenTargets/OpenPedCan-api/README.md

 - Implement endpoint `GET /tpm/gene-all-cancer/json`.
 - Implement endpoint `GET /tpm/gene-all-cancer/plot`.
+- Remove gene down-sampling procedure in `db/tpm_data_lists.R`, in order to include all genes.
 - Build data model in another R process.
 Load the data model in the API server R process.
 This may reduce RAM usage.
 - Build data model into a Postgres database.
 Implement/refactor R functions to interact with the Postgres database.
 This will reduce RAM usage.
 This may reduce run time.
 - Add unit tests to R functions.